kubesphere/notification-manager/docs/crds/notification-manager.md

 ##### Feishu options

-- `notificationTimeout` - Maximum time to send notifications to feishu, and the default value is `3s`.
+- `notificationTimeout` - Timeout when sending notifications to feishu, and the default value is `3s`.
 - `template` - The name of the template that generates the notification for all feishu receivers.
 For more information, please refer to [template](../template.md).
 - `tmplType` - The type of message sent to feishu.
 The value can be `text` or `post`.
 The `post` is Rich Text Format.
 For more information, please refer to [this](https://open.feishu.cn/document/uAjLw4CM/ukTMukTMukTM/im-v1/message/create_json#45e0953e)  for more information.
 - `tokenExpires` - The expiry time of the token, and the default value is `2h`.

 ##### Pushover options

-- `notificationTimeout` - Maximum time to send notifications to pushover, and the default value is `3s`.
+- `notificationTimeout` - Timeout when sending notifications to pushover, and the default value is `3s`.
 - `template` - The name of the template that generates the notification for all pushover receivers.
 For more information, please refer to [template](../template.md).

 ##### Slack options

-- `notificationTimeout` - Maximum time to send notifications to slack, and the default value is `3s`.
+- `notificationTimeout` - Timeout when sending notifications to slack, and the default value is `3s`.
 - `template` - The name of the template that generates the notification for all slack receivers.
 For more information, please refer to [template](../template.md).
 - `titleTemplate` - The name of the template that generates message title.

 ##### SMS options

-- `notificationTimeout` - Maximum time to send notifications to short message service, and the default value is `3s`.
+- `notificationTimeout` - Timeout when sending notifications to short message service, and the default value is `3s`.
 - `template` - The name of the template that generates the notification for all sms receivers.
 For more information, please refer to [template](../template.md).

 ##### Webhook options

-- `notificationTimeout` - Maximum time to send notifications to webhook, and the default value is `3s`.
+- `notificationTimeout` - Timeout when sending notifications to webhook, and the default value is `3s`.
 - `template` - The name of the template that generates the notification for all webhook receivers.
 For more information, please refer to [template](../template.md).

 ##### WeChat options

-- `notificationTimeout` - Maximum time to send notifications to WeChat, and the default value is `3s`.
+- `notificationTimeout` - Timeout when sending notifications to WeChat, and the default value is `3s`.
 - `template` - The name of the template that generates the notification for all WeChat receivers.
 For more information, please refer to [template](../template.md).
 - `tmplType` - The type of message sent to WeChat.
 The value can be `text` or `markdown`.
 - `tokenExpires` - The expiry time of the token, and the default value is `2h`.